Electrical Engineering Technology

 The Bachelor of Science degree program in Electrical Engineering Technology is designed to meet the transfer and continuing education needs of associate degree graduates in EET or other related disciplines as well as to address the industry needs for graduates with sound and current skills in electrical engineering technology.

 The program has a sound foundation of mathematics and physics, provides a variety of electives in the arts, sciences and the humanities and is focused on applying current engineering technology methods to the solution of technical problems.
-Transfer admission is open to students from closely allied degree programs and with proper academic advisement the students are able to complete the degree requirements in a timely fashion.
+Transfer admission is open to students from related degree programs and with proper academic advisement the students are able to complete the degree requirements in a timely fashion.

 Program graduates are well prepared for a wide range of industry positions in the areas of electronic product development, automated testing, quality control, technical sales, technical writing, management, etc.